Reading-eScience-Centre/coverage-restapi/spec.md

 ```

 The example reuses URL parameters that are defined in the [OpenSearch Geo & Time standard](http://www.opengis.net/doc/IS/opensearchgeo/1.0).
-This standard describes the exact semantics of the parameters together with additional parameters that can be used, for example,
+This standard describes the exact syntax and semantics of the parameters together with additional parameters that can be used, for example,
 `opensearchgeo:relation` which may be one of "intersects", "contains", or "disjoint" with the default being "intersects".

+**Requirement:** If a collection resource supports spatiotemporal filtering, then the corresponding URL templates
+must be included in the coverage data format in an interoperable way.

+**Recommendation:** If the format supports resource identifiers (as above), then the collection elements
+should be associated to the filtered collection resource and not the unfiltered collection resource.
+That way it is straight-forward to add paging functionality and a `"totalItems"` count to the filtered
+collection.
+A link to the unfiltered collection resource should be included within the filtered collection.

+**Recommendation:** If JSON-LD is used as a format, then the URL template for filtering the collection
+should be included as above using the Hydra ontology in a non-default graph.
+The default graph should
+not be used to logically separate the actual data from the control data.

-**Requirement:** If a server cannot fulfill the requested subsetting operation for some reason, e.g. trying
+**Requirement:** If a server cannot fulfill the requested filtering operation for some reason, e.g. because
-to subset to an interval that is fully outside the coverage boundaries, an error response with a suitable
+the client used a wrong parameter syntax, then an error response with a suitable
 HTTP status code like `400 Bad Request` must be returned.

 **Recommendation:** An error response should include details on the error and be in a format
 that the client can easily understand.
 In particular "[Problem Details for HTTP APIs](https://github.com/dret/I-D/tree/master/http-problem-rdf)"
 should be returned for non-HTML requests instead of inventing a custom error format.

-#### Example of requesting a resource with invalid subsetting parameters
+**Example of requesting a resource with invalid filter parameters:**
 ```sh
 $ curl http://example.com/coveragecollection?timeStart=yesterday&timeEnd=today \
   -H "Accept: application/prs.coverage+json"